 If there’s one thing you need to do when you visit the Greek island of Mykonos it’s to visit Paradise Beach!
-Mykonos is known for its famous white washed buildings with blue and red shutters located in Mykonos Town along with it’s windmill sunsets, but what you may or may not be surprised to know is that Mykonos is also known for its nightlife and party scene!
+Mykonos is one of the best places to visit in Greece and its known for its famous whitewashed buildings with blue and red shutters located in Mykonos Town along with its windmill sunsets, but what you may or may not be surprised to know is that Mykonos is also known for its nightlife and party scene!

-Mykonos town is home to many bars and clubs, Skandinavian Bar is a good place to start but don’t limit your partying to just Mykonos Town, be sure to head to Paradise Beach for a really good beach party too!
+Mykonos town is home to many bars and clubs because partying is one of the best things to do in Mykonos.
+Skandinavian Bar is a good place to start but don’t limit your partying to just Mykonos Town, be sure to head to Paradise Beach for a really good beach party too!

 Paradise Beach is located in the South of Mykonos, not too far from the airport (meaning it’s the ideal island to visit for a quick trip away!).
 It’s possible to get a public bus to Paradise Beach from Mykonos Town and other areas of the island for just €1.80 and the bus runs all day until about midnight.

-On arrival to Paradise Beach I was in love with the many signs and art work that led the way to the beach which are such great small touches.
+On arrival to Paradise Beach, I was in love with the many signs and artwork that led the way to the beach which are great small touches.
 We arrived on the Beach through Guapoloca Beach Club (more on that below!) and I was surprised to see how busy the beach was already even though it was just gone midday.

 The beach was lined with sun loungers but luckily the group I was with found an area of sand to lie on so we didn’t need to pay for a sun lounger.

 Paradise Beach is pretty colourful!
-From the umbrellas and sun beds, to the amount of towels and swim wear all merged into such a small area, to the people who visit Paradise Beach!
+From the umbrellas and sunbeds, to the number of towels and swimwear all merged into such a small area, to the people who visit Paradise Beach!